Sijilmasa: Foundation and early Middle Ages

+Later Medieval Ages and Early Modernity

 Under the Maghrawa, who later declared independence from the Cordoban caliphate, the city retained its role as a trade centre.
-It also became a center for Maghrawan government and its campaign against other tribes in Morocco proper.
+It also became a center for the Maghrawan leadership and its campaign against other tribes in Morocco proper.
 After 60 years of Maghrawa rule, the elders of Sijilmasa appealed to the Sanhaja Berber confederation, which was just beginning its transformation into the Almoravid dynasty.
 According to al-Bakri, in 1055, Abdallah ibn Yasin, the spiritual leader of the Almoravid movement, responded by bringing his new army to Sijilmasa and killed the leader of the Maghrawa, Mas'ud ibn Wanudin al-Maghrawi.
 The Almoravid imposed an extremely strict interpretation of Islam, smashing music instruments and closing down wine shops throughout the city.
 While the city would rebel against the Almoravid garrison on more than one occasion, Sijilmasa became the Almoravid's first conquest.
 It remained under their control until 1146, when the Almohad Caliphate took control of the city.
 During the Almoravid's rule, the city shared in the centralized governing structure of the Almoravid Empire.
-Around this time the nearby mountain fortress of Jebel Mudawwar was established.When the Almohad took the city in the mid-12th century, they also took advantage of the wealth of trade going through Sijilmasa.
-However, the strict philosophy imposed by the Almoravid at the beginning of their reign of Sijilmasa was overshadowed by the extremely violent practices of the Almohad.
+Around this time the nearby mountain fortress of Jebel Mudawwar was established.

+When the Almohads took the city in the mid-12th century, they also took advantage of the wealth of trade going through Sijilmasa.
+However, the strict philosophy imposed by the Almoravids at the beginning of their reign of Sijilmasa was overshadowed by the extremely violent practices of the Almohads.
 This culminated in the massacre of many of the Jews living in Sijilmasa.